oat-sa/taohub-user-guide/User Guide 3.3/Interactions/graphic-associate-interaction.md

 # Graphic Associate Interaction

->The Graphic Associate Interaction gives Test-takers the opportunity to demonstrate their knowledge by depicting routes on a map or graphic in a prescribed way.
+>The Graphic Associate [Interaction](../appendix/glossary.md#interaction) gives [Test-takers](../appendix/glossary.md#test-taker) the opportunity to demonstrate their knowledge by depicting routes on a map or graphic in a prescribed way.
 This can be used for drawing out historical military marches, route-planning exercises, connecting the dots to form a missing piece of an image, etc.

->This interaction is one of a series of *[Graphic](../appendix/glossary.md#graphic)* interactions (the others are covered in their own sections).
-All graphic interactions can be found in the Graphic Interactions menu in the Library.
+>This interaction is one of a series of [Graphic Interactions](../appendix/glossary.md#graphic-interactions) (the others are covered in their own sections).
+All graphic interactions can be found in the [Graphic Interactions Library](../appendix/glossary.md#graphic-interactions-library).

 [![Graphic Associate Interaction](https://img.youtube.com/vi/NoAT8065hyM/hqdefault.jpg)](https://youtube.com/watch?v=NoAT8065hyM&rel=0 "Graphic Associate Interaction")

 Once you have generated a new [Item](../appendix/glossary.md#item), and clicked on *Authoring* in the [Action Bar](../appendix/glossary.md#action-bar), follow the steps below to create a new Graphic Associate Interaction:

-**1.** From the [Graphic Interactions library](../appendix/glossary.md#graphic-interactions-library) near the bottom of the *Interactions library* on the left, drag the *Associate* icon onto the blank Item and drop it onto the [canvas](../appendix/glossary.md#canvas).
+**1.** From the Graphic Interactions library near the bottom of the *Interactions library* on the left, drag the *Associate* icon onto the blank item and drop it onto the [Canvas](../appendix/glossary.md#canvas).

 **2.** Choose the desired background graphic.